Assessment Appeals Process

 Administrative Corrections (Factual Errors Only)

-If a property record includes factual errors, the owner/agent completes the Administrative Correction Form and submits it to the Commissioner of Revenue’s Office.
+If a property record includes factual errors, the owner/agent can complete the Administrative Correction Form and submit it to the Assessor's Office.
 Factual errors may be corrected at any time and may result in an increase, decrease, or no change to an assessed value.

 Powhatan, VA 23139